AI-SysBio/Ab-binding/README.md

 Antibodies are protective proteins produced by B-cells in response to the presence of foreign pathogens.
 Advances in Adaptive Immune Receptor Repertoire Sequencing (AIRR-Seq) technologies have considerably increased the amount of repertoire data that is available for analysis and improved our understanding of the dynamics of B-cell repertoires in both individuals and populations.

-This repository address the specific task of **finding convergent evolution to antigen specificity accross antibodies from different repertoires**.
+This repository address the specific task of **finding convergent specificity evolution to antigen accross antibodies from different repertoires**.
 These binders are typically from a different ancestor and are thus challenging to identify (different germline genes or CDR3 length).

 &nbsp;

 ## Launch the analysis

 This repositroy combines the CDRsim [1], paratype [2] and Abligity [3] framework to identify potential common binders (see `Ab_binding.py`).
 Importantly, these rely on ANARCI and parapred which have quite specific requirements to run.
-They only runs on Linux, and parapred requires an old version of Tensofrlow incompatible with the newest version of python.
+They only runs on Linux, and parapred requires an old version of Tensorflow incompatible with the newest version of python.
 Thus, we advice to first create a new Anaconda environmenet:

 	- conda create -n parapred python=3.6
 	- conda activate parapred